 With a Class B van conversion, the area inside for the living space is limited by the walls and roof of the van, which makes for a tighter living space.

-Most Class B's are built using the high roof versions of their respective commercial vans, giving them the vertical height to stand up in.
+Most all Class B RVs camper vans are built using the high roof versions of their respective commercial vans, giving them the vertical height to stand up in.

 A type B RV will have a small kitchen but does have everything needed to make a meal on the road.